The Legend of Zelda: 1998–2001: Transition to 3D

 Ocarina of Times follow-up, Majora's Mask, was released in April 2000.
 It uses the same 3D game engine as the previous game, and added a time-based concept, in which Link relives the events of three days as many times as needed to complete the game's objectives.
 It was originally called Zelda Gaiden, a Japanese title that translates as Zelda Side story.
 Gameplay changed significantly; in addition to the time-limit, Link can use masks to transform into creatures with unique abilities.
 While Majora's Mask retains the graphical style of Ocarina of Time, it is also a departure, particularly in its atmosphere.
 It features motion-blur, unlike its predecessor.
 The game is darker in tone, dealing with death and tragedy in a manner not previously seen in the series, and has a sense of impending doom, as a large moon slowly descends upon the land of Termina to destroy all life.
 Majora's Mask was available on the Wii and Wii U Virtual Console catalogues.
-The Legend of Zelda: Majora's Mask 3D was released for 3DS in North America, Europe, Japan, and Australia in February 2015.
+The Legend of Zelda: Majora's Mask 3D was released on the 3DS in North America, Europe, Japan, and Australia in February 2015.
 The Nintendo 64 version was added to Nintendo Classics in February 2022.

-Oracle of Seasons and Oracle of Ages were released simultaneously for the Game Boy Color in 2001, and interact using passwords or a Game Link Cable.
+Oracle of Seasons and Oracle of Ages were released simultaneously on the Game Boy Color in 2001, and interact using passwords or a Game Link Cable.
 After one game has been completed, the player is given a password that allows the other game to be played as a sequel.
 They were developed by Flagship in conjunction with Nintendo, with supervision from Miyamoto.
 After the team experimented with porting the original The Legend of Zelda to the Game Boy Color, they decided to make an original trilogy to be called the "Triforce Series".
 When the password system linking the three games proved too troublesome, the concept was reduced to two games at Miyamoto's suggestion.
 These two games became Oracle of Ages, which is more puzzle-based, and Oracle of Seasons, which is more action-oriented.
 Both titles were later released on the 3DS Virtual Console and Nintendo Classics.